-[1] The Respondent carried out prescribed electrical work in a negligent manner contrary to section 143(a)(i) of the Act.
+[1] The Respondent carried out prescribed electrical work in a negligent manner contrary to section 143(a)(i) of the Act and provided a false or misleading return contrary to section 143(f) of the Act.
 He is fined \$750 and ordered to pay costs of \$250.
-A record of the disciplinary offence will be on the public Register for a period of three years.
+A record of the disciplinary offending will be maintained on the public Register for a period of three years.